built-on-openfin/workspace-starter/how-to/setup-automation-tests/README.md

 SUCCESS: The process with PID 1556 (child process of PID 1956) has been terminated.
 SUCCESS: The process with PID 6608 (child process of PID 1956) has been terminated.
 SUCCESS: The process with PID 5964 (child process of PID 1956) has been terminated.
-SUCCESS: The process with PID 2128 (child process of PID 1956) has been terminated.
-SUCCESS: The process with PID 1100 (child process of PID 6872) has been terminated.
-SUCCESS: The process with PID 6596 (child process of PID 1956) has been terminated.
-SUCCESS: The process with PID 6976 (child process of PID 6872) has been terminated.
-SUCCESS: The process with PID 5484 (child process of PID 6872) has been terminated.
-SUCCESS: The process with PID 5580 (child process of PID 6872) has been terminated.
-SUCCESS: The process with PID 6340 (child process of PID 1956) has been terminated.
-SUCCESS: The process with PID 6832 (child process of PID 6872) has been terminated.
-SUCCESS: The process with PID 1880 (child process of PID 1956) has been terminated.
-SUCCESS: The process with PID 6140 (child process of PID 1956) has been terminated.
-SUCCESS: The process with PID 1956 (child process of PID 4140) has been terminated.
-SUCCESS: The process with PID 6872 (child process of PID 4140) has been terminated.
-SUCCESS: The process with PID 4140 (child process of PID 1712) has been terminated.
 Cleanup complete
 ----------------------------------------------------------
 Removing temp data dir C:\Users\RUNNER~1\AppData\Local\Temp\openfin-test-1649419137419